Canadian Academy of Engineering

-The Canadian Academy of Engineering (L'Académie canadienne du génie) is a national academy of distinguished professional engineers in all fields of engineering, who are elected on the basis of "their distinguished service and contribution to society, to the country and to the profession".
+The Canadian Academy of Engineering (L'Académie canadienne du génie) is a national academy of distinguished professional engineers in fields of engineering, who are elected on the basis of "their distinguished service and contribution to society, to the country and to the profession".
 Founded in 1987, the academy has over 750 Fellows.

-The academy's 35-year history has been published on their website.
+The academy's 36-year history has been published on their website.

 History

-The academy held its founding meeting on 20 May in 1987 in Montréal.
+The academy held its founding meeting on 20 May 1987 in Montreal.
 The honour of being the first member of the academy was accorded to 98-year-old retired engineer and EIC past president, John Stirling.
 Robert Legget was elected the founding president of the academy, with Philip Lapp as president-elect, Larkin Kerwin as vice-president, and Léopold Nadeau as secretary-treasurer.

 In September 1991 the Canadian Academy of Engineering formally joined the International Council of Academies of Engineering and Technological Sciences (CAETS), the currently 26-member independent, non-political international forum for the discussion and communication of engineering issues.

 In 2000, Micheline Bouchard was elected the first woman president of the CAE.
 The second, in 2005, was Kathleen Sendall, and the third was Kim Sturgess in 2011.